How to design a U-shaped kitchen

 Soft lighting beneath cupboards and worktops aren't a necessity, but can help to create a glowing effect throughout the kitchen, which is truly sophisticated and means there won't be any dark spots.

 Choosing a style

 The style you choose for your kitchen depends more upon the aesthetic you enjoy, rather than the U-shape design.
 However, some styles work better than others, particularly in consideration to the room size.

 Narrow kitchens will benefit from a gloss kitchen effect across the cabinets and storage units; the light available both naturally and artificially will bounce from the surface, making the room feel brighter and more open.

-Large kitchens can also take advantage of the light effect from gloss, but matt kitchens also work well in these more spacious U-shape kitchens.
+Large kitchens can also take advantage of the light effect from gloss, but matt kitchens also work well in these more spacious U-shape kitchen ideas.
 Wooden, shaker cabinets are ideal for a traditional matt finish, while handleless kitchens can create a contemporary effect, in either matt or gloss finish.

-The colour scheme of larger kitchens should be influenced less by lighting limitations.
+The colour scheme of larger kitchens should be influenced less by lighting limitations, with many U-shaped kitchen ideas available to them.
 While light and bright colours will certainly work in larger rooms, those who prefer bolder colours will find that darker shades of blues, greys and reds are also available to them and can make a true style statement.

 Dark worktops in granite, quartz or American walnut will create a dramatic finish, and those with enough room for a kitchen island or dining set can finish the room with a true centrepiece, where they can even use contrasting colour to create a focal point in the room.